Partner Lifecycle16 min read

 Onboarding Framework Summary

-- Week 1: Welcome, portal access, kickoff call, legal setup
+• Week 1: Welcome, submission-tool access, kickoff call, agreement setup

-- Weeks 9-12: First deal support and coaching
+• Weeks 9-12: First referral support and coaching

 Success Metrics

-- Time to first deal registration: Days from contract (target: <60 days)
+• Time to first referral: Days from agreement (target: <60 days)

 Stage 3: Enablement & Training